MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Related Work

-The \textit{Behaviour Suite for RL} \citep[bsuite;][]{bsuite_osb2019behaviour} is the closest related work to MDP Playground. \cite{bsuite_osb2019behaviour} collect known (toy) environments from the literature and use these to characterise agents based on their performance on these environments.
-Most environments in \textit{bsuite} can be seen as an intermediate step between our MDPs and more complex environments.
-This is because \textit{bsuite}'s environments are already more specific and complex than the toy environments in \textit{MDP Playground}.
-This makes \textit{bsuite}'s dimensions not orthogonal and \textit{atomic} like ours and thus not individually controllable.
+A parallel and independent work along similar lines as the MDP Playground, which was released a month before ours on arXiv, is the Behaviour Suite for RL (bsuite, \shortciteR{bsuite_osb2019behaviour}).
+In contrast to our \textit{generated} environments, bsuite \textit{collects} simple RL environments from the literature that are representative of various types of problems which occur in RL and tries to characterise RL algorithms. \textit{Bsuite} can be seen as an intermediate step between our toy MDPs and more complex environments, because the toy environments that \textit{bsuite} collects are more complex than ours and do not always have controllable dimensions of hardness that can be independently injected.
+This makes \textit{bsuite}'s dimensions not individually controllable and \textit{atomic} like ours.
 Fine-grained control is a feature that sets our platform apart. \textit{bsuite} has a collection of \textit{presets} chosen by experts which work well but would be much harder to play around with.
-While \textit{MDP Playground} also has good presets through default values defined for experiments, it is much easier to configure.
-Further, it also means that \textit{bsuite} experiments are much more expensive than ours.
-While \textit{bsuite} itself is quite cheap to run, \textit{MDP Playground} experiments are an order of magnitude cheaper.
-In contrast to \textit{bsuite}, we demonstrate how the identified trends on the toy and complex environments can be used to design and debug agents.
-Further, \textit{bsuite} currently has no toy environment for Hierarchical RL (HRL) agents while \textit{MDP Playground}'s rewardable sequences fits very well with HRL.
-Finally, bsuite offers \textbf{no continuous control environments}, whereas MDP Playground provides both discrete and continuous environments.
+While \textit{MDP Playground} also has good presets through default values defined for experiments, it is much easier to configure. \textit{Bsuite}'s experiments are also more expensive than ours; while \textit{bsuite} is already quite cheap to run, \textit{MDP Playground} experiments are over an order of magnitude cheaper.
+Furthermore, while \textit{bsuite} offers \textbf{no continuous control environments}, \textit{MDP Playground} provides discrete and continuous environments.
 This is important because several agents like DDPG, TD3, SAC are designed for continuous control.
-A more detailed comparison with bsuite and other related work can be found in Appendix \ref{sec:append_related_work}.
+Unlike their framework, where currently there is no toy environment for Hierarchical RL (HRL) algorithms, the rewardable sequences that we describe also fits very well with HRL.
+Finally, in contrast to \textit{bsuite}, \textit{MDP Playground} offers wrappers to inject many of the identified dimensions of hardness into complex environments.
+We use these wrappers to also compare the identified trends on toy and complex environments.
+An important distinction between the two platforms could be summed up by saying that they try to characterise \textit{algorithms} while we try to characterise \textit{environments} with the aim that new adaptable algorithms can be developed that can tackle environments with specific challenges.